 - Indulge your senses as Rasa Restaurant.

 - Explore Toronto’s underground by taking the Path, a series of corridors that connect many shops and buildings, ideal for avoiding the snow and cold in winter.

-In addition to being a top destination for foodies, Chinatown is where you’ll find a high concentration of budget accommodations, including backpacker hostels and boutique hotels.
+In addition to being a top destination for foodies, Chinatown is where you’ll find a high concentration of backpacker accommodation.